 The clinical handbook will be reviewed yearly to reflect changes in clinical coordinators and updates to specific clinical site policies.
-The clinical handbook will be provided to the student prior to entering the clinical phase of the program and will be posted on Moodle.
+The clinical handbook will be provided to the student prior to entering the clinical phase of the program and will be posted on the MUSC online learning management system.